-You have probably played it before: it’s called The Bible Lottery.
-It goes something like this: Discouraged?
+Discouraged?
 Bored?
-Feeling dry spiritually?
+In need of guidance?
 Open your Bible to a random page, skim to a random verse, and see if God speaks to you.
 You consciously hope it’s not a verse like Judges 4:21, where Jael drives a tent peg through a guy’s head.
 You subconsciously hope it’s something really generic like Philippians 4:13.
 (It does say that we can do “all things,” after all.)
 The unfortunate, underlying assumption is this: if “all Scripture" is profitable, whatever text I turn to must be about me.

-Even if we do not play The Bible Lottery, we are often guilty of mishandling God’s Word for similar reasons: we hear a Bible verse that on the surface appears to speak to our immediate needs, then spread that meaning without ever investigating its context.
-If we really like the meaning that we read into a text (meaning B), we will likely go the rest of our lives without ever discovering the amazing richness of God’s meaning (meaning A), which is far better than any meaning that we could read into it.
-Consider this example:
+We are often guilty of mishandling God’s Word for similar reasons: we hear a Bible verse that on the surface appears to speak to our immediate needs, then spread that meaning without ever investigating its context.
+If we really like the meaning that we read into a text, we will likely go the rest of our lives without ever discovering the amazing richness of God’s meaning, which is far better than anything we could construe.
+Consider a few examples.

 Eye Hath Not Seen, Nor Ear Heard (1 Corinthians 2:9)